Honduran Supercup

 The Honduran Supercup is a Honduran football competition held yearly as a preseason match between the reigning champions of the Liga Nacional and the Honduran Cup.
-The competition started unofficially in 1997, but it was discontinued after just two seasons.
-In 2015, it was intended to be reactivated, however the match between F.C.
+The competition started unofficially in 1997, but was discontinued after just two seasons.
+In 2015, it was intended to be reactivated, but the match between F.C.
 Motagua and Club Deportivo Olimpia was scheduled but not played.
 One year later, a new Supercup edition was finally reestablished after 17 years of dormancy.
 The Honduran football authorities however, did not consider the competition official until 2017.